HKumar99/data-science-guide/README.md

-# My Data Science Guide
+# The Data Science Guide

 This is a guide that I created to self-teach data science and machine learning.
 There are tons of resources online, but I feel a consolidated and complete guide will help me learn better.
 I will use Jupyter Notebooks to run code in Python and R. Here is the curriculum, which will be updated as material gets added: